Guide: How to Pay for Long-Term Care

 Managing costs for long-life care

 As you can see, there are many factors that can impact the cost of long-term care.
 Your individual resources, long-term care insurance policy, and Medicare and Medicaid resources are all considered when paying for care.
-As always, speak with your individual payor to determine eligibility and appropriate use of funds.
+Before you sign any dotted lines, make sure you speak with whoever manages your money or accounts such as an insurance agent or financial advisor.
+You want to have all the facts before making such an important decision.

 Looking For Quality Home Care?